 Astrida Neimanis, (Bodies of Water, 2017)

-One undercurrent of this article is the way the medium of water recurs throughout many metal subgenres.
-It takes the form of oceans, storms, and floods, as well as marshes, streams, and springs, and acts as everything from aesthetic inspiration, to imagined conduit between states of being, or the medium of Gaian self-defence against the Promethean flame of industrial humanity.
-The work of Astrida Neimanis, in texts such as Bodies of Water and “Weathering”, is therefore a powerful tool for comprehending the ties between music and the cultural context of its production.
-Neimanis’s evocation of a “hydrocommons”, which can help us escape humanist modes of thought and envision more socially and ecologically conscionable ways of being, has a remarkable range of echoes in metal’s current range of anti-humanisms, and part of this article’s purpose is to bring these to the fore before reflecting on their meanings in the concluding section.
+One undercurrent of this study is the recurrence of water throughout modern metal.
+It takes the form of oceans, storms, and floods, as well as marshes, streams, springs, sweat, and tears.
+It acts as everything from aesthetic inspiration, to imagined conduit between states of being, symbol of individual catharsis, and medium of Gaian self-defence against the Promethean flame of industrial humanity.
+This makes the work of Astrida Neimanis, in texts such as Bodies of Water (2017) and “Weathering” (2014), a powerful tool for comprehending the ties between music and environment.
+Neimanis’s evocation of a “hydrocommons”, which can help us escape humanist modes of thought, and envision more socially and ecologically conscionable ways of being, has a surprising range of echoes in metal’s anti-humanistic perspectives.
+Their development has coincided with dramatic diversification in metal’s emotional associations.
+As the quote from Maria Stock, above, indicates, there’s space for vulnerability, anxiety, and grief, as well as power and rage, in metal’s expanded affective range.
+This amounts to new metal aesthetics crafted to process the emotional turmoil of the era of climate breakdown.

 I